AlexKurian77/fullstack-todolist/README.md

 # Todo App

-This is my submission for the IntelliSQR Full Stack Assignment.
 I built a complete Todo application with authentication and full CRUD using React (TypeScript) on the frontend and Node.js + Express on the backend.

 Everything is connected through MongoDB Atlas.